-First it was motorway to Swindon; then A road to Gloucester; then B road to to Lydney; then a road, which had no name and no number, through the dark and houseless woods of the Forest of Dean to Welsh Trefford, a village a few miles from the border.
+First it was motorway to Swindon; then A road to Gloucester; then B road to to Lydney; then a road with no name and no number through the dark and houseless woods of the Forest of Dean to Welsh Trefford, a village a few miles from the border.

 We arrived just as a long September dusk was settling across the hills that surrounded their house on the outskirts of the village.
 It was a solid eighteenth-century dwelling set slightly back from the road.
 To the rear, I was to discover, were several outbuildings (one, with a strange faux-clocktower, painted an incongruously bright yellow) and a long lawn sloping down to a copse.
 This side of the house, where the others were gathered, was full of light and music.
 The front seemed shuttered and closed as if denying that anything was happening here, or ever had done so.

 There were fifteen or so guests.
 Most of us had been at university together.
 Socially I could not have been on firmer ice.
-However, I often feel the need to absent myself, either in body or in spirit, from gatherings of any size, if only for a ten minutes or so now and then.
+However, I often feel the need to absent myself, in body or in spirit, from gatherings of any size, if only for a ten minutes or so now and then.
 Most people are able to lose themselves in a social function and become as one with it.
 I have never been able to.
-Perhaps others feel the same way but are better at disguising it.

-This evening I was aware of a particular sense of isolation.
+This evening I felt a particular sense of isolation.
 The house, the garden and the event were all large enough to permit the occasional absence.
-At about ten, I retreated to a room full of books and browsed.
+At about ten, I retreated to a room full of books and browsed for a while.
 An hour later, I took a turn around the house, feeling both curiously restless and also infected with lassitude.
-The village, or what little of it was visible, was totally dark.
+The village was totally dark.
 The front of the building was invisible.
 No lights were showing.
 More powerfully than on our arrival, it gave the impression of either having been here for ever or else not really there at all.
-There was something implacable and austere in its solitude.
-I felt, at that time, no threat from it.
+There was something implacable and austere in its solitude but I felt, at that time, no threat from it.

 I sat in the garden and watched the familiar shapes of my friends and my wife flit back and forth past the window.
 I felt comfortingly close to them and also very distant.
 The effort of even the simplest conversational ploy seemed beyond me.
 Above me, the stars twinkled in a black, moonless and cloudless sky.